Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 #### 1.Primitive
 #### 2.Non Primitive

 In this video we'll learn about primitive data types.
-We can classify primitive data types in 7 categories. string number boolean undefined null bigint symbol
+We can classify primitive data types in 7 categories.

+1.string
+2.number
+3.boolean
+4.undefined
+5.null
+6.bigint
+7.symbol

 ```
 <!DOCTYPE html>